 Migration from Sax Basic to WinWrap Basic

 From Mindjet 11, the former Sax® Basic macro scripting feature has been updated to WinWrap® Basic.
 WinWrap Basic is compatible with Sax Basic, so existing scripts should work, subject to the advisory below and any other changes in the object model at Mindjet 11 that may affect your code.
-WinWrap Basic offers three language compatibility modes: WWB-COM, WWB.NetWWB.Net and WWB.Net/CompiledWWB.Net/Compiled.
+WinWrap Basic offers three language compatibility modes: WWB-COM, WWB.Net and WWB.Net/Compiled.
 Only WWB-COM is licensed in Mindjet 11, and the other two language compatibility modes cannot be used.
 If the WWB-COM language is not declared, then it is assumed.

 Advisory (Mindjet 11)